new to consignment?

 How do I receive payment?

-**At the end of the 60 day consignment period, the consignee has two options for payment:
+**At the end of the 60 day consignment period, the consignee has three options for payment:

 When can I consign?